priyabratapanda-hub/priyabrata-repo/README.md

 ## Tools Used

-- [React.JS] .     -Frontend library used in the project.
+- [React.JS] - Frontend library used in the project.
 - [ReactBootstrap] - Used for basic styling.
+- [AXIOS LIBRARY] - Used for making AJAX call.